Rigathi Gachagua: Kenyas Embattled Deputy President - UrduPoint

 That has left the 59-year-old exposed and facing the sack in the latest drama to engulf Kenyan politics, as his alliance with President William Ruto goes through a very public breakdown.

-Gachagua, a blunt leader with a gift of the gab, is accused in the impeachment motion of corruption, undermining the government and practising ethnically divisive politics, among a host of other charges.
+Gachagua, a blunt leader with a gift of the gab, was accused in the impeachment motion of corruption, undermining the government and practising ethnically divisive politics, among a host of other charges.

+In a historic move, Kenya's lower house the National Assembly voted to impeach him Tuesday and the motion will now go before the Senate.

 Analysts say his real crime may have been his unbridled ambition and refusal to fall in line behind Ruto.